 Can I make them gluten-free?

 Yes you can!
-Simply swap the plain flour with gluten-free rice flour.
+Simply swap the plain flour with 1:1 gluten-free flour.
 The texture is going to be slightly dense, like one of my favourite muffin recipe gluten-free vegan lemon muffins.

 I am planning on creating more gluten-free recipes for those who follow gluten-free diet so keep tuned!